Dutch

 Chairs: Ronald Buijsen (Leiden) & Dana Vervloet (Rotterdam)

-Ype Elgersma (Rotterdam) Antisense Oligonucleotide Therapy for Angelman syndrome: From proof of concept to clinical trials (30')
+Ype Elgersma (Rotterdam) Developing Antisense Oligonucleotide (ASO) therapy for Neuordevelopmental Disorders: From proof of concept to clinical trials (30')

 Ronald Buijsen (Leiden) How to synthesize ASOs?
 (15')